Italian Prime Minister Giuseppe Conte to resign, leaving nation without a stable government to guide pandemic response

 Conte’s decision leaves Italy with no straightforward path to reestablishing a workable government, all while the country tries to manage the pandemic’s health crisis and a vaccine campaign that has slowed because of Pfizer-BioNTech shortages.

 There is still a chance Conte could return as prime minister of a recomposed government.
-But, just as likely, a party that had recently defected from the coalition could return to the fold — with somebody else replacing Conte at the top.
+But, just as likely, a party that had recently defected from his coalition could return to the fold — with somebody else replacing Conte at the top.
 If those options fail, the country could usher in some kind of unelected unity government.

-Or, Italians could be going back to the polls, where the far right would be favored to win power.
+Or Italians could be going back to the polls, where the far right would be favored to win power.

-“It is painfully complicated,” said Giovanni Orsina, director of the school of government at Luiss Guido Carli University in Rome.
+“It is painfully complicated,” said Giovanni Orsina, director of Luiss Guido Carli University’s School of Government in Rome.
 He said early elections remained the “least likely” of any scenario.
 But anything else seemed in play.

 Italy over the past year has endured one of the world’s highest coronavirus death tolls, 85,000, while also sustaining a collapse in tourism and a worst-on-record economic slowdown.

-Though Italy has long been known for its short-timer prime ministers and regional divisions, Conte had become the face of a surprisingly top-down pandemic response, announcing lockdowns and decrees in late-night news conferences.
+Though Italy is known for short-timer prime ministers and regional divisions, Conte had become the face of a surprisingly top-down pandemic response, announcing lockdowns and decrees in late-night news conferences.

 For a while, the pandemic had created an uneasy peace among Italy’s political factions.
 But that broke apart this month when a former prime minister, Matteo Renzi, pulled his small party’s support for the ruling coalition.
 Renzi cited inadequacies in how the government was managing its economic recovery.
 But many pundits — as well as the majority of Italians — felt Renzi was instigating the crisis out of his personal contempt for Conte, a fellow centrist whom he views as a competitor for voter support.